 If you have ever been to Disneyland, they have this amazing thing called a Dole Whip.
 It’s like a fluffy, creamy tangy pineapple treat that people actually wait in line for 30 minutes for.
 My sister is visiting from Texas and she loves to cook and try new recipes, and so the other day we attempted to recreate our own Dole Whip and in the process ended up making it into popsicles from our creation.
 And so glad we did!

 There are a couple of ways you can do this.
 You can either use crushed pineapple or fresh pineapple.
 We chose to use crushed since that is what I had on hand.
-This recipe makes quite a bit of ‘whip’, so you can cut it in half if you aren’t making it for very many people.
+This Whipped Pineapple Pops Recipe makes quite a bit of ‘whip’, so you can cut it in half if you aren’t making it for very many people.
 We used 2 – 20 oz cans of crushed pineapple.
 Drain one can and include the juice of the other can.
 Whenever I buy canned fruit, I always buy ‘Naturally Sweetened’.
 The fruit that is canned in syrup contains a lot of extra sugar and so make sure you buy naturally sweetened.
 If you are using fresh pineapple, you will probably need an entire pineapple, cut up into chunks.